Winds of the World, give answer! They are whimpering to and froRudyard Kipling - The English Flag

-What should they know of PHP who only PHP know?
+And what should they know of England who only England know?

 I like that stanza a lot, and (taken out of context) it rather suits an opinion I hold on the merits of learning of several programming languages.
 Most programmers have a core language, the one they are most able and comfortable with; I think we should expand the list of peripherals.